-Although the federal estate tax exemption is currently $5.12 million, the Maryland and D.C. estate tax exemptions are $1 million today while no estate tax is imposed in Virginia.
-The federal and especially the state exemption amount can be used up quickly by life insurance death benefits that, while typically income-tax-free, are includable in your estate if you own the policy or have rights to it.
+As many are aware, in 2018 the federal estate tax exemption is currently $11.18 million, the Maryland estate tax exemption is $4 million (increasing to $5 million in 2019) and the D.C. estate tax exemption is $5.6 million while no estate tax is currently imposed in Virginia.
+Depending upon the circumstances, the applicable state exemption amount can often be reached quickly by life insurance death benefits that, while typically income-tax-free, are includable in your estate if you own the policy or have rights to it.

 A properly drafted Irrevocable Life Insurance Trust (“ILIT”) provides a number of useful estate planning benefits.
 Perhaps the most common reason to use an ILIT is to remove the life insurance proceeds from both the grantor’s and the spouse’s taxable estate while allowing the proceeds to be available to meet the needs of the surviving spouse and descendants.
 However, it is important to ensure that the grantor does not retain any “incidents of ownership” over the policies that would cause the insurance proceeds to be included in the grantor’s estate.
 Accordingly, the ILIT is intended to be the owner and the beneficiary of the life insurance policy.